beeradmoore/Xam.Plugin.Mixpanel.Android/README.md

 2. Fetch your Xam.Plugin.Mixpanel.Android.x.y.z.nupkg and Xam.Plugin.Mixpanel.Android.x.y.z.snupkg from the Binding directory.

 ### Adding JavaDocs
-FetchJars.sh will download the .aar file and .javadoc.jar files from [Maven](https://search.maven.org/search?q=a:mixpanel-android) and place/extract them in the suitable folders.
+FetchJars.sh will download the .aar file and .javadoc.jar files from [Maven](https://search.maven.org/search?q=a:mixpanel-android) and place them in the suitable folders.

 ## Updating Mixpanel SDK
 To update the Mixpanel SDK change the MIXPANEL_VERSION variable within FetchJars.sh to your desired SDK version and run build steps again.